DESE's Literacy Initiatives & Efforts

 Live Virtual Office Hours

 The Literacy Team at DESE will now be offering live virtual office hours to support LEAs in answering questions related to Read, Lead, Exceed Literacy Initiatives.
 The team is excited to offer this option that will provide administrators and teachers with direct support for implementation of the new K-3 Foundational Reading Assessments, Evidence-Based Reading Instruction Program reimbursement applications, LETRS® training, and Reading Success Plans.
 Office hours will begin on Thursday, August 15, 2024.
-Join the office hours each Thursday at 10:00 AM using this link.
+Join DESE's Thursday literacy office hours using this link.

 To view archived Live Virtual Office Hour documents, please click here.